Ensemble distributional forecasting for insurance loss reserving: Implementation of the SLP and ADLP

 \subsection{Prediction from Ensemble}

-Based on \eqref{ensPredict}, the central estimate of incremental claims by the ensemble can be calculated using Lemma \ref{lmaCentralEstimate}, with proof in Appendix \ref{proofMean}: \begin{lemma} $\mu^{*}_{ij}=\sum_{m=1}^{M} w_m\cdot\mu_{ij}^m$. \end{lemma} To avoid abuse of notation, $w_m$ in this section can be either the weight under SLP or the weight under ADLP.
+Based on \eqref{ensPredict}, the central estimate of incremental claims by the ensemble can be calculated as follows:

+To avoid abuse of notation, $w_m$ in this section can be either the weight under SLP or the weight under ADLP.
 For ADLP ensembles, $w_m$ is set to $w_m^k$ in the calculation below if $y_{ij} \in D^{k}$.